RTcmix/rtcmix.github.io/reference/instruments/MOCKBEND.md

 p5 | input channel |  -  | no | yes | default: 0 |
 p6 | percent to left |  -  | no | yes | default: .5 |

-	Assumes gen table 1 is amplitude curve for the note.

    Because this instrument has not been updated for pfield control, the older makegen control envelope sysystem should be used:

-   assumes function table 1 is the amplitude envelope
+   Assumes function table 1 is the amplitude envelope

    Author:  Ivica Ico Bukvic (based on Doug Scott's TRANSBEND instrument)